Solar Panel Repair

 The good news is that most damaged solar panels can be easily repaired, depending on the extent and type of damage.
 If you see minor problems like hairline cracks in the glass, you can easily get them fixed using a clear resin.

 But when the silicon cells beneath the glass are broken or the outer backing is torn, a simple DIY won’t work.
 In those cases, you’ll have to search for ‘solar repair near me’ and have your panels replaced.
-Now the question arises, will a cracked panel work properly?

 Will a Solar Panel Work If It’s Cracked?

 A tiny crack might not stop your panel from working entirely, but it can reduce efficiency and worsen over time.
 However, large cracks can expose wiring, leading to moisture damage or even electrical hazards.
-If you notice cracks, it’s best to have it sealed or call a solar repair company to assess the risk.
+If you notice cracks, it’s best to have it sealed or call a solar service company to assess the risk.

 Now, before you grab your sealant, there’s one more reason to act: safety.